und3fined-v01d/hydrabot/README.md

 - **Fix a bug**, implement a new **validator** or **action** and [open a pull request](docs/CONTRIBUTING.md)!

 > ☝️ **NOTE:** For development and testing.
 You'll want to [read about how to run it locally](docs/deploy.md#running-locally).

+# Organisation-wide defaults

+You can specify a default configuration to be applied across your GitHub organisation.
+This can help reduce how many configuration files you need to maintain and make it easier to get started with Hydrabot.

+To add a default configuration:

+1. Create a repository called `.github` in your organisation.
+2. Create a file with the path `.github/hydrabot.yml` in this repository.

+The final path of the file (including the repo name) should be `<YOUR_ORG>/.github/.github/hydrabot.yml`

+Hydrabot will now use this file as the default when it cannot find one in a given repository or PR.
+It determines the file to use in the following order:

+1. A `hydrabot.yml` inside the PR.
+2. A `hydrabot.yml` inside the repository the PR is for.
+3. A `hydrabot.yml` at `<YOUR_ORG>/.github/.github/hydrabot.yml`.

+**Note**: Hydrabot will only ever use a _single_ file.
+It does _not_ merge files.

+## Why the weird default file path?

+The Probots library that Hydrabot uses automatically searches for config files in a repo named `.github` within the organisation.

+The double nesting of the `<YOUR_ORG>/.github/.github/hydrabot.yml` default file is unfortunately necessary.
+The GitHub app permissions model only lets you specify a single path for your probot to access, so it must be the same as in regular repositories.

 # Roadmap
 - Comment on issues/PRs when certain labels assigned